GRousselet/bootsteps/README.md

 Reproducibility package for the article:

-**The percentile bootstrap: a primer with step-by-step instructions in R** Rousselet G.A., Pernet C.R., Wilcox R.R.
+**The percentile bootstrap: a primer with step-by-step instructions in R**
-*submitted*
+Rousselet G.A., Pernet C.R., Wilcox R.R.
+(2020)
+*Advances in Methods and Practices in Psychological Science*

 [[GitHub repository](https://github.com/GRousselet/bootsteps)]